Tuesday, October 28, 2014

 In short, not a lifestyle I could even begin to understand, let alone appreciate.

 In retrospect, I realize now that the question was posed a bit cruelly.
-The inquisitor was trying to make me acknowledge the spareness of my lifestyle.
+The inquisitor was trying to make me acknowledge the sparseness of my lifestyle.
 What was really at the heart of the question was this: Come on, April, admit you'd like to live a more comfortable lifestyle, but you just can't afford it, so you just pretend you aren't interested.

 I didn't rise to the bait, even when the followup comment was along the lines of did I ever think about being more ambitious and earning more income?
 Expensive meals, box seats for the Broadway touring company, splashy high dollar events for this or that campaign or cause—none of it appealed to me.